CiscoDevNet/opendaylight-sample-apps/next-mvvp-collections/README.md

 Collections are 'wraps' of array in NeXt; and Observable Collection is the special class in NeXt that allows you to listen to events.

 ## How To Use This Application
+1. Enter a contact's data
+2. Hit 'Add'
+3. Hit 'Remove' if you want to remove any contact

 ## How It Works
+It uses MVVP idea and NeXt's ObservableCollections.
+When you enter the data and hit 'Add', the data is added to the Observable Collection (which is able to be listened for the events).

 ## Why I Need Collections
 Collections are especially useful for dynamic topologies: you can track changes and modify small pieces of the topology instead of refreshing the whole topology.